Sarah Bradbury

 Manu Jaireth

-Before being called to the Bar, Manu was an Associate in the Litigation & Dispute Resolution Group at Allens in Sydney and prior to that, Tipstaff to the Hon.
-Justice D.J.
-Hammerschlag of the Supreme Court of New South Wales.
+Before coming to the Bar, Manu worked in the litigation team at Allens in Sydney and served as Tipstaff to the Honourable Justice D J Hammerschlag of the Supreme Court of New South Wales.

-Manu was named by Best Lawyers Australia 2026 as “One to Watch” in Sports Law, and previously in both Sports Law and Commercial Law.
+Manu was named by Best Lawyers Australia 2027 as “One to Watch” in Commercial Law, and before that in both Commercial Law and Sports Law.